Back

 With character advancement handled by next(), we'll now implement NextToken() to scan and return structured tokens from the input.

-If you review the code implementation, you'll notice that I have skipped some code.
-This is because the Lexer is used in both the serializer and the Parser.
+Note: If you review the code implementation, you'll notice that I have skipped some code.
+This is because the Lexer is used in both the Serializer and Parser.
 However, the ideal approach is to create separate implementations for them, since this allows you to leverage the full potential of RESP.

 NextToken() First Part Definition